ijlal321/Garbage-Collector-in-C/readme.md

 As its just an int, our db will treat it as a number, even though it is holding an address to some space in memory.

-## Case2: Indirect refrence to objects.
+## Case 2: Indirect Reference to Objects

 ```c
 struct manager{